 Identify Your Indulgences

-Keeping a diary helps.
-Then, you know exactly what you were doing the moment your behavior began – in other words, what triggered the bad behavior.
-For example, every time you feel the need to light up a cigarette, or binge on a box of cookies, or grab the bottle of vodka, write down what’s going on in your life at that very moment.
+What is happening in your life at the exact moment that you feel the urge to “misbehave”?
+These events are called triggers.
+Keeping a diary for a few days or weeks can help you identify your triggers and their influence on your behavior.
+For example, every time you feel the need to smoke a cigarette, binge on a bag of chips, or reach for a bottle of vodka, write down what’s going on in your life at that very moment.

 How to Counteract Your Triggers

 Once you have identified your triggers and unhealthy coping mechanisms, you must figure out how to counteract them.
 Make a list of beneficial coping skills that fit into your schedule and will help you clear your mind and release tension.
 Examples could be as simple as going for a walk, calling a friend, taking a bubble bath, or participating in an in-person or online support group.
 The next time you experience a trigger, try to replace your go-to negative behavior with one of these healthy coping skills.
 You will be surprised at how good you feel when you succeed at resisting the urge.

 Depending on how ingrained your bad behaviors have become in your everyday routine, it may be wise to start slowly when it comes to swapping out coping mechanisms.
 Begin by reducing the frequency and severity of your unhealthy reactions to stress rather than trying to go “cold turkey.”
 Aim to smoke only a few cigarettes, eat a couple of cookies or have one drink rather than going all in on a binge.
 Remember, cutting back is still considered progress.
 Easing into this change will help ensure your efforts are successful and sustainable over the long term.

 Banish Unnecessary Triggers